-The environmental team performed biological and water quality monitoring in support of pile driving activities at the YBI shoreline as part of the YBITS2 contract.
+The environmental team performed biological and water quality monitoring in support of pile driving activities between Pier E3/E4 as part of the YBITS2 contract.
 No issues were noted and reports were sent as necessary to relevant regulatory agencies.
-The environmental team submitted the Annual Marine Mammal Monitoring Report on April 25, 2014, as required by the project Incidental Harassment Authorization, issued by NOAA.
+The environmental team continued work on renewing the IHA during the third quarter of 2014.
+The final permit application is expected to be submitted in the fourth quarter of 2014 with the permit being issued in the 2nd quarter of 2015.